 How Will Weight Loss Surgery Help Me Lose Weight?

-There are two basic types of weight loss surgery -- restrictive surgeries and malabsorptive surgeries.
+There are two basic types of weight loss surgery -- restrictive surgeries and malabsorptive surgeries (and also surgeries that are a combination of both procedures).
 Each helps with weight loss in different ways.

 - Restrictive surgeries (like adjustable gastric banding) work by physically restricting the stomach's size, limiting the amount of solid food you can eat.
 A normal stomach can hold about three pints of food.
 After weight loss surgery, a stomach may only hold one ounce of food, although over time it may be able to hold two or three ounces of food.